 "Common Ground Critiques of Neoclassical Principles Texts."
 Post Autistic Economics Review 18, 2003.

 "Heterodox Critiques of Supply in Micro Principles Texts."
 Review of Radical Political Economics 33 (2001): 343-350.

-"Heterodox Hyper-texts: Using the Internet to Knit Together Heterodox Economics."
-With Geoff Schneider.
-ICAPE (International Confederation of Associations for Pluralism in Economics) Conference on the Future of Heterodox Economics, 2003.
+"Heterodox Hypertexts: Using the Internet to Knit Together Heterodox Economics, jointly authored with Geoff Schneider.
+Paper delivered at the ICAPE (International Confederation of Associations for Pluralism in Economics) Conference on the Future of Heterodox Economics, June 5-7, 2003.